 Your sketchbook journal gives you the opportunity to try out new mediums and techniques in a practice setting.
 You can do whatever you want and find out what works for you!
 As you flex your creative muscle, you will gain experience and confidence.

-For example, the left page above (created in 2006) marks the first time that I used coffee as a paint/ink.
-I loved the effect, and I still use strong teas and coffees in my work today!
-That page taught me how beautifully neutrals can pair with bold colors, which is another lesson I’ve returned to time and time again over the past eleven years.
+For example, the left page above marks the first time that I used coffee as a paint/ink.
+I loved the effect, and I still use strong teas and coffees in my work today (see this envelope and this sketchbook page)!
+Creating that sketchbook page taught me how beautifully neutrals can pair with bold colors, which is a lesson that I’ve returned to time and time again over the years.

-If you tend to hold on to paper (scraps, business cards, notes, gift tags, etc.), then your sketchbook journal provides a welcome home for them!
-In 2005, I made the page on the left, below, from all the college pamphlets that I received.
-(Ironically, I didn’t end up going to any of the collaged colleges.)
+If you tend to hold on to paper (scraps, business cards, notes, gift tags, etc.), then your sketchbook journal can provide an excellent home for them!
+In 2005, I made the page on the left, below, from all the university pamphlets that I received.
+(Ironically, I didn’t end up going to any of the collaged universities.)
 When I look at that page, I remember how overwhelmed I was trying to decide where to go after high school!
 I also remember the excitement of possibility.

 Putting paper scraps in a sketchbook journal gives you the chance to preserve them in a thoughtful, artistic way.
 Just make sure you use an archival glue so the scraps don’t disintegrate over time!